cmungall/owljs/README.md

 capabilities.
 The same API may be preserved, allowing a node.js client to make RESTful calls to a jvm owl.js server as if it were talking to the JVM.

-## Combined use with BBOP and Monarch APIs

-owl.js is currently neutral w.r.t. domain - biology, pizzas, ...

-It can be combined with complementary domain-specific APIs (either js APIs, java APIs, or REST APIs).
-In particular, I anticipate adding scripts that leverage two other js APIs

-### bbop.js

-TODO

-### monarch.js

-TODO

 # Why JavaScript?